 If you receive no payment after sending a polite note, you will have to get serious about collecting your money–or forget it.
 The emphasis in the previous sentence should be on the word "you."
 To many people's surprise, the court will not enforce your judgment and collect the money for you–you have to do it yourself.

 Fortunately, a few of the ways to legally collect money from a debtor are relatively easy–if the debtor has any money in the first place.
-Hopefully you gave some thought to collection before you brought your case.
+Hopefully, you gave some thought to collection before you brought your case.
 If you only now realize that your opponent doesn't have the money to buy a toothbrush, let alone pay off your judgment, you are better off not wasting more time and money trying to get your money, at least for the present.
 In some situations, you may want to sit on your judgment with the hope that your judgment debtor will show signs of economic life sometime in the future.
 But if the debtor owns real estate, you'll want to immediately put a lien on the property so that money from a sale will go to pay your judgment, even if the only property the person currently owns is a residence that is exempt from being sold.

-Collection rules are getting tighter.
 A few states are putting teeth into their collection rules.
 In some states, if a judgment debtor who is solvent doesn't pay three or more small claims court judgments which were based on a repeated course of conduct or the debtor's business transactions, a judgment creditor can get triple the judgment as damages, plus attorney fees.
 Contact the small claims court clerk to see about any collection rules in your jurisdiction.

 Always make copies of any checks the debtor sends you as partial payment on your judgment.
 If the debtor fails to pay the entire judgment, you'll need to find a collection source for the unpaid portion–and the debtor's bank account is a great place to start.
 (See "How to Levy on Wages or Bank Accounts," below.)
 Your copy of the check will show the debtor's bank, branch, and account number.